 It may appear that there is no coolant in your box but do not worry -- your dry ice has simply your dry ice has simply sublimated in travel.
 Unlike ice, which melts, dry ice sublimates into a gas and will not leave any liquid behind.
 As long as the meat is still cool to the touch it is safe to eat.
 In the unlikely event that it has thawed in transit, you can even refreeze it and eat it later, as we freeze it at peak freshness.

-You are welcome to return your shipping container to us, in its original cardboard box, for credit off your next order ($12.50 for small boxes, $21 for large).
+We are researching more environmentally-sustainable options for packaging, however we have not yet found a material that is both effective and affordable.
+You are welcome to return your shipping container to us, in its original cardboard box, for store credit ($12.50 for small boxes, $21 for large).